How to tenderize skirt steak?

 When to Apply Salt for Tenderization

-Timing is critical when using salt to tenderize skirt steak, as applying it too early or too late can affect the results.
-Here are key guidelines:
+Timing is critical when using salt for tenderizing skirt steak, as applying it too early or too late can impact the results.
+Here are key guidelines for effective skirt steak tenderizing:

 1. Short-Term Salting (30–60 Minutes):

-• Apply salt at least 30 minutes before cooking to allow it to draw out and redistribute moisture effectively.
+• Apply salt at least 30 minutes before cooking for effective tenderizing skirt steak, allowing it to draw out and redistribute moisture for better texture and flavor.

 • This method works well for quick meals where you don’t have hours to marinate.